 But Chomsky claims that without a theory there are no facts: there is only noise.
 The Chomskyan approach is to start with a grammar, and use the corpus of the language to check its accuracy.
 Chomsky's approach will soon come to dominate linguistics.

 From here on, parsing theory divides into Chomskyan and non-Chomskyan.
-Chomskyan parsing theory becomes and remains the mainstream but it is far from unchallenged.
+Chomskyan parsing theory becomes and remains the mainstream.
+But it will be far from unchallenged.

 Above we defined a